Best Auto Loan Rates in March 2025

 • Rates and terms: We prioritize lenders with more competitive starting fixed rates, fewer fees and greater loan options for repayment terms, amounts and APR discounts.

 • Repayment experience: For starters, we consider each lender’s reputation and business practices.
-We also favor lenders that have self-service payment options (such as a mobile app), provide reliable customer service and offer unique perks.
+We also favor lenders that have self-service payment options (like a mobile app), provide reliable customer service and offer unique perks.

 Frequently asked questions